 Dr. Lee Blankenship earned a Doctorate of Veterinary Medicine from Kansas State University.
 Following veterinary school, he completed a one-year internship at BluePearl in Spring, Texas.
 When not at work, he enjoys spending time with his wife, twin children and pets.

 Dr. Mike Grafinger graduated from Mississippi State University in 1999.
-He completed a one year internship at Animal Medical Center in New YorkCity which has an annual case load of 50,000 patients and over 90veterinarians.
-He practiced general medicine in NYC for one year before joining a North Carolina emergency and referral practice as an emergencyclinician.
-He completed a surgical residency at NC State Veterinary School and is one of the few board certified surgeons affiliated with anemergency clinic in the Durham area.
+He completed a one year internship at Animal Medical Center in New York City which has an annual case load of 50,000 patients and over 90 veterinarians.
+He practiced general medicine in New York City for one year before joining a North Carolina emergency and referral practice as an emergency clinician.
+He completed a surgical residency at NC State Veterinary School and is one of the few board certified surgeons affiliated with an emergency clinic in the Durham area.
 He lives in Raleigh with his wife and three sons.

 Dr. Marc Hirshenson grew up in Rockville, Maryland.
 He received a BS in Animal Science from the University of Maryland and his DVM from Tufts University.
 After graduation, Dr. Hirshenson completed a one-year internship in small animal medicine, surgery, and emergency and critical care and a three-year residency in small animal surgery at Cornell University.
 He then returned to Maryland where he worked as a staff surgeon at a large specialty referral practice.
-For the last two and a half years he has served as the Chief of Surgery for a specialty hospital on Long Island.
+Away from the hospital, Dr. Hirshenson enjoys swimming, spending time outside, traveling or catching an Orioles or Terrapins game.

 Dr. Jennifer Myers graduated from the Western College of Veterinary Medicine in Saskatchewan, Canada, in 2008.
 She then completed a one year small animal rotating internship at Garden State Veterinary Specialists and a one year cardiology internship at Animal Surgical and Emergency Center.
 In 2010 she began a combined cardiology residency and masters degree at Colorado State University.
 She lives in Raleigh and has a small mixed breed dog named Bruce.